Project Digital’s Sophomore Run Includes CFDA Partnership, Concierge Service

 The Retail Concierge is available through email, Zoom and telephone to introduce retailers to brands and consult on industry trends.

 Throughout its history, Project has cultivated a reputation for introducing new sections of its show that maintain their own identities, such as Project N:OW, which has been devoted to new styles the show believes push boundaries in fashion and cultural relevance.
-For the second run of Project Digital, it was announced that the Council of Fashion Designers of America and New York Men’s Day, an initiative that presents emerging designers, would produce CFDA and NYMD at Coterie and Project Digital.
+For the second run of Project Digital, it was announced that the Council of Fashion Designers of America and New York Men’s Day, an initiative that presents emerging designers, would produce a section where 20 designers associated with CFDA and NYMD will exhibit at Coterie and Project Digital.
 Erin Hawker, owner and founder of Agentry PR and NYMD, was thrilled to be part of an initiative that can further promote emerging designers during a challenging time.

 “What appealed to us was having this global audience, the trade show, the selling component and the media all in one fell swoop,” Hawker said.